willy-it-wonka/PostgreSQL-practice-with-Docker/README.md

    ```
    docker volume rm <volume_name>
    ```
-   Or when deleting containers use the `-v` flag:
+   Or when removing containers use the `-v` flag:
    ```
    docker-compose down -v
    ```